pawel-zielinski/profiles-rest-api/README.md

    * PUT and PATCH (updating a feed item),
    * DELETE (deleting the feed item).

-# Add new model Item
+# Add new model item

 1. Create a new Django model for storing the user profile feed items in the database:
    * open up the __profiles_api/models.py__,